 This is the all-in-one Tibet experience that gives you all the famous sights Tibet has to offer.
 Besides a comprehensive cultural tour, this itinerary takes you to the awesome Himalayas by doing 6 days trekking from the village of Old Tingri all the way up to Everest Base Camp at 5.400 meters!
-The first days you will explore the palaces, monasteries and Buddhist arts and architectures in Lhasa, Gyantse, and Shigatse.
+In the first days, you will explore the palaces, monasteries, and Buddhist arts and architecture in Lhasa, Gyantse, and Shigatse.
 The trekking commences on the 7th day.
-From Ol Tingri, its 5 days trekking to Mount Everest Base Camp.
+From Ol Tingri, it’s 5 days trekking to Mount Everest Base Camp.
 The trek offers the finest views of the north face of Mt.
 Everest.
-Finally, you will drive back on the famous Friendship Highway through dramatic scenery change to the capital of Nepal, Kathmandu.
+Finally, you will drive back on the famous Friendship Highway through a dramatic scenery change to the capital of Nepal, Kathmandu.

 The capital of the Tibet Autonomous Region in the People’s Republic of China.
 It is located at the foot of Mount Gephel and is one of the highest provincial capitals in the world.
 It is the location of the Potala and Norbulingka palaces (both are included as World Heritage Sites and is the birthplace of Tibetan Buddhism.
 The Jokhang in Lhasa is regarded as the holiest centre in Tibet.
 Lhasa literally means “place of the gods”.
 At an altitude is 3,490 metres (11,450 ft), Lhasa is one of the highest cities in the world, covering a flat river valley in the Himalaya Mountains.